ifmcjthenknczny/jsCheckers/README.md

 * Game reset button.

 * Smooth transition of pieces and between windows.
+* Displaying possible captures in case of chained capture before animation finishes.

 * Board and surroundings fully generated from scratch with use of Javascript.

 To-do list:
-* Responsiveness improvement: borders and button sizes, justifying and aligning.
+* Responsiveness improvement: justifying and aligning.
-* Code readibility improvement.
+* Code readibility and quality improvement.
-* Disable hover effects after game ends.
-* Piece transition and user experience concern.
 * SEO
+* Button "Flip board" and "Show legal moves"
 ## Status
 Project is: _in progress_